 According to the National Eye Institute, about 50% of people have cataracts or have had cataract surgery by the time they’re 80 years old.
-If you’re experiencing poor and cloudy vision, visit the hard-working ophthalmologists of Tayani Institute with multiple locations in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Lake Arrowhead, Big Bear Lake, and Costa Mesa, California.
+If you’re experiencing poor and cloudy vision, visit the hard-working ophthalmologists of Tayani Institute with multiple locations in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Big Bear Lake, and Costa Mesa, California.
 Poor vision due to cataracts is especially common.
 Fortunately, there are effective treatments and ways to protect your vision from further damage.
 Click or call the location nearest you to book your personal consultation.

 The natural lens in your eyes bends light as it enters so you can see.
 The lens is normally flexible and clear.
 When the lens becomes cloudy, a cataract occurs.

 A clouded lens prevents light from entering your eye and impairs vision.
 Cataracts can happen in one or both eyes and can lead to blindness if left untreated.

 Aging is the most common cause of cataracts.
 Over time with the aging process, the proteins present in your lenses break down causing clouded vision.
 This becomes especially problematic when the cloudy lens blocks all light from reaching your eyes.

 Cataracts can happen in children, often due to the way the lenses formed in their eyes before birth.

 Typically, cataract treatment begins with conservative measures, such as new glasses or UV-protective sunglasses.

 If these measures aren’t sufficient, the team might suggest surgery, where your surgeon carefully removes your clouded lens and replaces them with crystal-clear artificial lens.

 You might choose to replace your natural lens with a standard mono-focal intraocular lens that restores clear vision at a single distance.